cverhelst/cverhelst.github.io/source/_posts/2014-10-19-hosting-a-wcf-service-in-sharepoint-with-a-spcontext.md

 ---
 layout: post
-title: "SharePoint 2013 - Search - Content Enrichment - Basics"
+title: "SharePoint - Hosting a WCF service with a SPContext"
 date: 2014-10-19 15:07
 comments: true
 categories: